digdug26/economic-forecasting-app/README.md

 ## Environment Setup

+Run `nvm use` before installing dependencies to use Node 22.
 Copy `.env.example` to `.env` and fill in the values before building or deploying the project.
 The following environment variables are supported: